 Entrepreneur Kane has developed a new health-focused drinks brand, with OU enterprise and funding support.
 He is combining his flexible Open degree (honours) studies with product launch preparations.

-Representing Scotland as the country’s leading male freestyle skier, the OU has made it possible for Chris to gain a university degree while competing across the world.
+Representing Scotland as the country’s leading male freestyle skier, Chris combines Physics and Mathematics (honours) studies with competing across the world.
 Chris is in Team GB at the 2026 Winter Olympics in Italy.
-He studies Physics and Mathematics (honours).

 Sisters Kayleigh and Nicole gained their honours degrees in Business Management and Adult Nursing.
 The pair both work in the NHS.
 Kayleigh was promoted during her studies, while Nicole has upskilled to become a nurse.